JacksonStark/trekk/README.md

 ## Final Product

-### Within a Trekk, the camera recognizes a marker, records its coordinates, and anchors it into scene with precision using depth perception.
+### Within a Trekk, the camera recognizes a marker, records its coordinates, spawns a star, and anchors it into scene with precision using depth perception.

 !["Within a Trekk, the camera recognizes a marker, records its coordinates, and anchors it into scene with precision using depth perception."](https://media.giphy.com/media/gkQQp91BqgcFQgXFnl/giphy.gif)

-### A marker is unique in that it spawns the specific media a User assigned to it.
+### The star that a marker spawns is unique in that it spawns the specific media a User assigned to it.

 !["A marker is unique in that it spawns the specific media a User assigned to it."](https://media.giphy.com/media/J5SNU4zC33NlB9eRfF/giphy.gif)